Rookout/output-integrations/loggly/README.md

 ## Troubleshooting
 1. Once your breakpoint was triggered you will see your data in *Loggly* tagged with the *http* tag.
 1. If you don't see data from Rookout please check that your *Loggly* endpoint is working.
-See [*Loggly*'s documents](loggly-http-docs-url) for instructions.
+See [*Loggly*'s documents][loggly-http-docs-url] for instructions.
 ## Further Reading
 Find out more at [https://docs.rookout.com][rookout-docs]